abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 PATCH - update (modify only some part of an existing resource)

-OPTIONS - list all available methods for target resource
+OPTIONS - list all available methods and policies for target resource (used for CORS preflight request)

 HEAD - send only response headers section back
 ```